-Contact us to book a tentative appointment spot (this can be an existing spot for current clients, or a different time altogether).
+Contact us to book an appointment spot (this can be an existing spot for current clients, or a different time altogether).

-Payment would be made via direct deposit (Republic Bank or RBC), and a picture or scan of the receipt MUST be sent.
-(Payment can also be made directly to our office if applicable.)
+Payment would be made via direct deposit or WiPay.
+A picture or scan of the receipt MUST be sent if using direct bank payments .

 Once receipt of payment is confirmed, your appointment will be confirmed and therapy can begin!